-Regular and thorough brushing is a very important part of preventing tooth decay and gum disease.
-Brushing removes bacteria that promote tooth decay and plaque that can cause gum disease.
-Ideally, you should brush after every meal because bacteria attack teeth just minutes after eating.
-However, for most this isn’t attainable but you should brush your teeth for at least 2 minutes 2 times a day.
-Brushing your teeth isn’t complicated but there is a right and a wrong way.
-Your local dentist in Port Coquitlam, BC prepared you a quick guide to brushing and flossing your teeth properly.
+Once you learn how to brush and floss your teeth properly, you are on your way to having a clean and shiny, white smile.
+However, if you’re not brushing and flossing correctly, you’re not getting the most out of your daily oral hygiene routine.
+As a matter of fact, regular and thorough brushing and flossing are essential for preventing tooth decay and gum disease.
+In detail, brushing flossing removes bacteria that promote tooth decay and plaque that can cause gum disease.
+Ideally, you should brush and floss after every meal because bacteria attack teeth just minutes after eating.
+However, this isn’t attainable for most, but you should brush and floss your teeth at least two times a day.
+Brushing your teeth isn’t complicated, but there is a right and a wrong way.
+So use this quick guide to learn how to brush and floss your teeth.

 Here is a guide to brushing your teeth properly: